goncharov-vlad/SOLID/O/README.md

 transmitter.transfer(`(~_~)`, 'newProtocol')
 ```

-Code of method `Transmitter::transfer()` has to be changed by introducing new conditions for each added `Protocol`,
+The code of method `Transmitter::transfer()` has to be changed by introducing new conditions for each added `Protocol`,
 which means `Transmitter` is not closed for modification.
 This is a violation of the principle

-### What should be done with code to follow the principle ?
+### What should be done with code to follow the principle?

 Given example is very easy, there are many ways to make it follows the principle like class extending, passing
 the entity to the method params instead of the string, dependency injection.
 I have chosen the last one.
 By this `Transmitter`